firefly-oss/lib-common-auth/README.md

 #### Using Your Custom Validator

-Once you've created your custom validator, you can use it with the `@RequiresOwnership` or `@CheckAccess` annotations:
+Once you've created your custom validator, you can use it with the `@RequiresOwnership` annotation:

 ```java
 @RequiresOwnership(resource = "payment", paramName = "paymentId")